History of Saint John, New Brunswick: Incorporation of Saint John

+In 1783, two settlements, Carleton and Parrtown, were established by American "Loyalists" who supported the British during the American Revolutionary War.
 The Loyalist-dominated communities of Parrtown, on the east side of the Saint John River, and Carleton, on the west side of the Saint John River, were amalgamated by royal charter to become the City of Saint John in 1785, making it the first incorporated city in British North America (present-day Canada).
 To the west of Carleton was the Parish of Lancaster, and north-east of Portland were the "Lands of Simonds, Hazen and White", later called Simonds; both communities eventually amalgamated with the city in 1967.

 Many of those fleeing north from the American Revolution in the Thirteen Colonies were Black Loyalists, and the charter specifically excluded blacks and any whites who were not Loyalists or descendants of Loyalists, from practising a trade, selling goods, fishing in the harbour, or becoming freemen with a right to vote; these provisions stood until 1870.
 In consequence, the town of Portland grew up north of the boundary of Saint John, around Fort Howe, where anyone could live and work freely.
 Portland was later amalgamated with the City of Saint John and is now thought of as the "north end."

 The city's charter of 1785 established the medical quarantine station at Partridge Island, located south of the west side of the harbour.
 Referred to as a "pest house", it was used to screen for the infectious diseases that plagued immigrant ship passengers.
 The quarantine station was the first landing place for many immigrants arriving at the port.

 The Charter of 1785 also included a number of other provisions, to regulate local fishing rights, to establish police and fire services, trade regulation and taxation, to dedicate Navy Island for the use of the Royal Navy, and to build a lighthouse on Partridge Island.